Information and Application

 Insurance: All participants must show proof of current health insurance coverage before departing on the program.

-Meals: Please contact Lee Kramer if you have any dietary restrictions or food allergies.
+Meals: Please contact Ariel Robbins if you have any dietary restrictions or food allergies.

 The Wharton School reserves the right to cancel the course for any reason before the departure date.
 Participants will be notified as soon as possible in the case of trip cancellation.